rwaldron/idiomatic.js/readme.md

 # Principles of Writing Consistent, Idiomatic JavaScript

+## "Arguments over style are pointless.
+There should be a style guide, and you should follow it" - Rebecca Murphey

 ## This is a living document and new ideas for improving the code around us are always welcome.
 Contribute: fork, clone, branch, commit, push, pull request.

 * Rick Waldron [@rwaldron](http://twitter.com/rwaldron), [github](https://github.com/rwldrn)